-During 2012, we anticipate our cash requirements will include interest payments on our outstanding debt, the repayment of \$273 million of senior notes due in the second quarter of 2012, working capital needs and capital expenditures.
-Our cash requirements may also include opportunistic business acquisitions and an indeterminate amount to settle the governmental investigations described in Note 15 to our condensed consolidated financial statements.
+During the remainder of 2012, we anticipate our cash requirements will include interest payments on our outstanding debt, working capital needs and capital expenditures.
+Our cash requirements may also include limited business acquisitions and an indeterminate amount to settle the governmental investigations described in Note 15 to our condensed consolidated financial statements.
 Consistent with 2011, we anticipate funding these requirements from cash generated from operations, availability under our Credit Agreement, the issuance of commercial paper and potential proceeds from disposals of businesses or capital assets that are no longer core to our long-term growth strategy.

-Capital expenditures for 2012 are projected to be between 10% and 15% of our revenues.
-The amounts ultimately spent will depend on a number of factors including the type of contracts we enter into, asset availability and our expectations with respect to industry activity levels in 2013.
+Capital expenditures for 2012 are projected to be between 14% and 15% of our revenues.
+The amounts ultimately spent will depend on a number of factors including the type of contracts we enter into and asset availability.
 The expenditures are expected to be used primarily to support anticipated near-term growth.
-Capital expenditures during the three months ended March 31, 2012 were \$514 million.
+Capital expenditures during the six months ended June 30, 2012 were \$1.1 billion.